vtrbtf/resume/RESUME.md

 ## ThoughtWorks
 #### Senior Software Consultant _[2017/2018]_
-Mostly working as a SRE consultant, I was part of the development of a variety of API governance and security solutions/tools for a big American retail client.
+Mostly working as an SRE consultant, I was part of the development of a variety of API governance and security solutions/tools for a big American retail client.
-Also, temporarily working in San Francisco helping the client on architecture discussions.
+Also, temporarily working in San Francisco helping the client with architecture discussions.

 - Built the OAuth 2 and OIDC (security protocols) integration on the company microservices.
-- Responsable for the provisioning and training on the company's API Gateway.
+- Responsible for the provisioning and training on the company's API Gateway.
 - Heavily usage of Pivotal Cloud Foundry, Apigee, Azure, and OpenStack all running both NodeJS and Java services.

 #### Software Consultant _[2016/2017]_